WDerricotte/WDerricotte/README.md

-### Hi there 👋
+### Hi there 👋, I'm Wallace!

-💻 Working on software, science, and communications at [EntosAI](https://www.entos.ai)
+💻 I'm working on software, science, and communications at [EntosAI](https://www.entos.ai)

-🧪 Computational chemist by training, former professor at [Morehouse College](https://www.morehouse.edu)
+🧪 I'm a computational chemist by training, former professor at [Morehouse College](https://www.morehouse.edu)

-👨🏽‍🏫 Educator on [YouTube](https://www.youtube.com/channel/UCziFyFBmCSc1yUwkRWAOWEQ) teaching chemistry to 2.5K+ subscribers.
+👨🏽‍🏫 I'm an educator on [YouTube](https://www.youtube.com/channel/UCziFyFBmCSc1yUwkRWAOWEQ) teaching chemistry to 2.5K+ subscribers.